Get the Flu Shot, Not the Flu!

 Influenza (Flu) and COVID-19 are both contagious respiratory illnesses, but they are caused by different viruses.
 COVID-19 is caused by infection with a new coronavirus (called SARS-CoV-2) and flu is caused by infection with influenza viruses.
 Because some of the symptoms of flu and COVID-19 are similar, it may be hard to tell the difference between them based on symptoms alone, and testing may be needed to help confirm a diagnosis.
 Flu and COVID-19 share many characteristics, but there are some key differences between the two.
 While more is learned every day, there is still a lot that is unknown about COVID-19 and the virus that causes it.

-We offer a quadrivalent flu injection that is designed to protect against four different flu viruses, including two influenza A viruses and two influenza B viruses.
-Egg-free and pork-free flu vaccines are available upon request.
+We offer a quadrivalent flu injection that is designed to protect against four different flu viruses.
+Egg-free flu vaccines are available upon request.

 According to the CDC, routine vaccination should be deferred for persons with suspected or confirmed COVID-19, regardless of symptoms, until criteria have been met for them to discontinue isolation.
 While mild illness is not a contraindication to vaccination, vaccination visits for these individuals should be postponed to avoid exposing healthcare personnel and other patients to the virus that causes COVID-19.
 When scheduling or confirming appointments for vaccination, patients should be instructed to notify the provider’s office in advance if they currently have or develop any symptoms of COVID-19.